bbauska/W3Cx-3of5/README.md

 <h4>A blog example that uses the structural elements</h4>

-Let\'s study <a href="https://jsbin.com/bucokav/edit?html,output ">an example we put on JsBin</a> (all examples we have cooked up are available on the jsbin.com Web site and can be modified freely: you can save your own version using the \"Bins/create milestone\" menu, share your version with others in the forums, etc. Don\'t  hesitate to play with the source code, you will never break anything).
+Let\'s study <a href="https://jsbin.com/bucokav/edit?html,output" >an example we put on JsBin</a> (all examples we have cooked up are available on the jsbin.com Web site and can be modified freely: you can save your own version using the \"Bins/create milestone\" menu, share your version with others in the forums, etc. Don\'t  hesitate to play with the source code, you will never break anything).

 <h4>Use a &lt;header&gt; at the top of the blog</h4>